xbdhdhshsbbs/W10_RDP/README.md

 # RDP_COFFIN

 > **2CPU & 7GB RAM**
-THIS REPOSITORY 🙏 RIP.
-TIME WASTERS CAN TRY THIS.
-FOR NEW JOIN OUR TELEGRAM CHANNEL.
-JOIN OUR TELEGRAM CHANNEL FOR HELP :- https://t.me/Nocturnal_Gaming

 > ## [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/c9ffin/RDP_COFFIN/blob/main/.github/workflows/coffin.yml)

-## You are not allowed to modify the project.
 * Click Fork in the right corner of the screen to save it to your Github.
 * Visit https://dashboard.ngrok.com to get **NGROK_AUTH_TOKEN**
 * In Github go to ⚙ Settings> Secrets> New repository secret